cogment/cogment-verse/docs/tutorials/simple_bc.md

 #### First actor implementation, doing random action

-In Cogment terminology, an **actor implementation** is a function that takes an actor session from a running trial and performs actions for each event in the actor's event loop for the trial, i.e. a funcion that performs an action for each observation received from the environment.
+In Cogment terminology, an **actor implementation** is a function that takes an actor session from a running trial and performs actions for each event in the actor's event loop for the trial, i.e. a function that performs an action for each observation received from the environment.
 In this first step the actor implementation does random actions.

 #### First run implementation, starting trials with a human teacher